netik/arduinogameshow/BUZZER_DESIGN.md

 8 Brown
 ```

-At the other end of the cable, Use an 8" long piece of 1/2" tubing as
+At the other end of the cable, use an 8" long piece of 1/2" tubing as
 a handle and protective cover.
 This works best if you use round
 momentary switches that can sit inside of the tubing snugly.
+Some electrical
+tape around the switch (or epoxy) ensures a solid fit.

 Blue(4) and Blue/White(5) are solderd to the momentary switch.
 Orange(2) and Orange/White(1) are soldered to a high-brightness Blue LED.